csound-flossmanual/csound-floss/book/12-d-csound-in-ios.md

 The Csound for iOS Examples project contains a number of simple examples (in both Objective-C and Swift) of how one might use Csound's synthesis and signal processing capabilities, and the communicative functionality of the API.
-It is available both in the download bundle or online in the [Csound sources](https://github.com/csound/csound/tree/develop/iOS).
+It is available both in the download bundle or online in the&nbsp;
+[Csound sources](https://github.com/csound/csound/tree/develop/iOS).

 In the _ViewControllers_ group, a number of subgroups exist to organize